Getting Started

 type reader = [ `Reader ]

-Reader : ('t, (module READER with type t = 't), [> reader ]) Provider.Trait.t
+val t : ('t, (module READER with type t = 't), [> reader ]) Provider.Trait.t

 Parametrized Library

 Now that we're switching to using Provider, our module is no longer a functor.
 Rather, each of the functions that need provider functionality will take it as an extra parameter.
-The type [> reader ] Provider.t
+The type [> reader ] Provider.packed

 indicates that the provider required needs to implement at least the reader